About Magnet Schools and Programs in APS

 - It is critically important for students to have more real world experiences at school that make learning exciting and engaging and that foster unique skill sets.
-Blueprint APS provides these new choice options through a regional system that offers specializations and a magnet school within each region.
+Blueprint APS provides these new choice options through a regional system that offers specializations and a magnet school or program within each region.

 - As such, each region will have at least one magnet school or program that focuses on its particular specialization.

 - Regions were also developed to incorporate current elementary school attendance areas and align with established geographic features such as major roads and neighborhoods.

 - A high priority was made to keep elementary schools within reasonable proximity in order to provide more viable options for school choice.

 - We wanted the regions to have similar school-age populations.
 Again, this was not adhered to perfectly, but planning areas have similar numbers as much as possible.
 Thus, one region is not serving a much higher number of students than another region.

 One Health: Examines the interconnection between people, animals, plants and their shared environment to achieve optimal health outcomes by studying multiple disciplines and promoting collaboration across sectors (e.g. human healthcare, animal healthcare, environmental science, policymakers, etc.)

 Business Management and Hospitality: Focus on the hospitality industry and businesses such as restaurants, lodging, travel and events

 Visual and Performing Arts: Art and art-related disciplines, from dance to theater, music to visual arts